cnafsd/aai-tutorials/indigo-iam/README.md

 The IAM database is populated with test users/certificates.
 To have a full production instance (with only the Admin user in the db) remove the injection of the db dump in the db service container.
 The Admin user will be the only one available during the first login phase.

+To switch between different IAM versions, change the `IAM_IMAGE_TAG` variable located in the `.env` file with the desired version.